petretiandrea/home-assistant-tapo-p100/README.md

 This will enable tapo device discovery.
 Not all tapo devices supports tapo discovery, so if you not find it, try adding manually.
 Also tapo integration discovery filters out not supported devices!

+#### Device IP Tracking
+By using DHCP home assistant discovery the feature of mac tracking is now disabled, cause HA can track it automatically now, please be sure to have DHCP discovery not disable on your `configuration.yaml` (by default is active).

+[BREAKING] Tracking mac address feature is now disabled cause not recommended by HA.
+The tracking is now performed by HA itself.

 ### Supported devices

 - [x] pure async home assistant's method